Par For Cinderella Excerpt

 Aidan ignored the jerk and scooped the unconscious woman into his arms, ready to sprint for the parking lot for a ride or directions to the closest doctor or hospital.

 An arm grabbed Aidan and swung him around.
-The jerk was tall, only a couple inches shorter than Aidan’s six foot three.
+The jerk was tall, only a couple of inches shorter than Aidan’s six foot three.
 Had the look of a football player going to seed with a belly paunch already committing a false start.
 Dark-haired and glowering . . . a fight picker who now blocked his path.
 Aidan had no time for this.

 “Don’t you touch her!”
 Jerk shouted.